AI Basic Act

 Legislator Ko's Commitment

-“Taiwan’s AI industry must deploy ahead—not just regulate, but actively promote R&D and innovation.
-If authorities focus only on control and red lines, Taiwan will always lag behind.
-The future of AI should be led by innovative agencies like NSTC, with government, industry, and academia marching forward together.”
+"Taiwan's AI industry must deploy ahead—not just regulate, but actively promote R&D and innovation.
+If authorities focus only on control and red lines, Taiwan will always lag behind in the AI wave.
+The future of AI should be led by innovative agencies like NSTC, with government, industry, and academia marching forward together."

-“The AI Basic Act is Taiwan’s AI constitution for the coming decade: prioritizing development, inclusive equality, data sovereignty, and investment—ensuring Taiwan’s place in the global AI race.
-Let’s work together to safeguard Taiwan’s technological future!”
+"This AI Basic Act is Taiwan's AI constitution for the next 10 years, advocating development priority, equitable sharing, valuable data opening, and investment encouragement, ensuring Taiwan doesn't lose its way or fall behind in the global AI competition.
+Let's work together to safeguard Taiwan's technological future!"

 *All summaries above are translated and synthesized by AI.